riya3110/Shopfam_Training/README.md

   peices together built a WebApp named **Shopfam - An E-Commerce Web Application for Shopping Electronics**

   ## Technical Aspects
+  The working of the project has 2 project directories which are explained one after other in sequence
+  - **ShopfamWebParent**
+    the spring starter project , a subdirectory under the directory of Shopfam project by creating a new folder as a module 2 of shopfamProject the purpose of this project is to have the common dependencies between the two sub projects ( **backend** and **frontend**)

+    **Backend - This is an admin App**
+    - In the Backend their are 7 type of users which will have acces to application- **Admin** - manages everything on websites including manage settings and manage users.
+      **Editor**  -   manage categories , manage articles , manage brands , manage menus, manage products **Salesperson** - manage orders, customers, update product price , view products , manage shipping rates.
+      **SHIPPER**-  view products , view orders , update order status **Assistant** -  manage questions , reviews
+     **FrontEnd - This is Shopping App (The Shopping UI for Customers)**
+     - In the Front end customers can-
+       - Manage Shopping cart
+       - View products
+       - View articles
+       - Manage addresses
+       - Checkout

+  - **ShopfamCommon**
+    The spring starter project , a subdirectory under the directory of Shopfam Project by creating a new folder .
+    The project shopfam Common is for developing the shared lib or shared code between the backend and frontend the shopfam common project will have entity classes which are based on spring data JPA
+      - Use packaging as JAR
+      - Build type is Maven
+      - Use dependency Spring Data JPA

   ## Installation
+  The code is written in Java
   ## Execution

   ## Technologies Used